 29 May 2014 at 10.41am | Comment on this article

-Our series offers different perspectives on the practicalities of staging an opera, from the initial research through to the final performance.
+Our 'How to Stage an Opera' series offers different perspectives on the practicalities of staging an opera, from the initial research through to the final performance.
 Here we see how Puccini's attention to detail influences the director and designer's approach.

 Jonathan Kent’s 2004 production of Tosca is set precisely on 17–18 June 1800.
 The date is determined by Kent's decision to conform to the specific historical context dictated by Puccini's libretto, which itself follows the play by Victorien Sardou.
 The events of Tosca take place in the wake of the historical Battle of Marengo of 14 June 1800, an external event to the Rome-set drama but one that propels its atmosphere of danger and desperation.
 Kent's production makes literal sense of the references to the battle in the libretto.
 But he and his designer Paul Brown do more than use historical details to give their production dramatic coherence.
 They ensure that detail always enhances the drama.

 They're following Puccini's lead.
 With all his mature operas the composer permeated his scores with a strong sense of place – but in Tosca, his only full-length opera set in Italy, Puccini went to extra lengths.
 He researched the specific plainsong Te Deum melody sung in Rome; he learnt the exact pitch of the bell of St Peter's; he commissioned a Roman poet to compose the shepherd boy's song in the local vernacular; and he camped out on the ramparts of the Castel Sant'Angelo to discover how it felt to hear the matins bells as dawn broke over the city.
 Kent and Brown match Puccini's scrupulous hunt for detail – while also, like Puccini, deploying a degree of artistic licence and remaining sensitive to the practicalities of theatre.